JereKuusela/valheim-dev/publish/README.md

 - v1.23
 	- Adds a new setting `disable_no_map` to override the nomap rule.
+	- Adds a new setting `hide_shout_pings` to force the ping at the world center.
 	- Fixes some issues with the autocomplete.

 - v1.22